+In May 2021, the WPRBC discussed the first draft stocktaking report on the Guidelines.
+The report focuses on key developments, achievements and challenges related to the global context for Responsible Business Conduct (RBC); the content of the MNE Guidelines; the National Contact Points for RBC; and the ecosystem through which the MNE Guidelines are implemented.

+On the basis of the first draft report, the WPRBC invited the Secretariat to undertake a public and OECD committee consultation on the stocktaking exercise.
+From 15 June-14 September 2021, a public consultation took place to solicit input for the stocktaking exercise from all interested stakeholders.
+A report summarising the consultation inputs was discussed by the WPRBC at its meeting of 18 October 2021.

+The present second draft stocktaking report on the MNE Guidelines incorporates inputs from the stakeholder consultation process.
+An overview of the consultation process and inputs is provided in section 1.4 below, and relevant inputs are further reflected in the substantive sections of the report.

-- 6. The present draft stocktaking report integrates comments received at the March WPRBC meeting and subsequent written comments received from delegates.
-The draft focuses on the MNE Guidelines, the Commentaries on their chapters, the Decision of the Council on the OECD Guidelines for Multinational Enterprises (hereafter "Decision on the Guidelines" or "Decision") and Procedural Guidance [OECD/LEGAL/0307] (hereafter together, the "Implementation Procedures"), as well as the Commentary on the Implementation Procedures of the OECD Guidelines for Multinational Enterprises [DAF/INV(2011)4].
-It equally considers complementary procedures developed by the WPRBC and Investment Committee over the last decade where relevant. - 7.
-Within this scope, the draft focuses on key developments, achievements and challenges related to: the ecosystem in which the MNE Guidelines are implemented (section 2); the chapters of the MNE Guidelines (section 3 and 4); and the National Contact Points for RBC (section 5). - 8.
-This draft report has been produced on the basis of data collected by way of the following means: - a.
+The report focuses on the MNE Guidelines, the Commentaries on their chapters, the Decision of the Council on the OECD Guidelines for Multinational Enterprises (hereafter "Decision on the Guidelines" or "Decision") and Procedural Guidance [OECD/LEGAL/0307] (hereafter together, the "Implementation Procedures"), as well as the Commentaries on the Implementation Procedures of the OECD Guidelines for Multinational Enterprises.
+It equally considers complementary procedures developed by the WPRBC and Investment Committee over the last decade where relevant.

+Within this scope, the report focuses on key developments, achievements and challenges related to: the ecosystem in which the MNE Guidelines are implemented (section 2); the chapters of the MNE Guidelines (section 3 and 4); and the National Contact Points for RBC (section 5).

+This draft report has been produced on the basis of:

+- a.
 Desk research of key trends and developments, drawing in particular on existing OECD materials and reports and inputs from RBC events. - b.
-Consultation across the OECD Secretariat.2 - c.
+Consultation across the OECD Secretariat. - c.
 A survey among NCPs.
-The survey received responses from 38 out of 50 NCPs so far.
-The responses are being provided by NCPs solely in their capacity as experts on the MNE Guidelines, and their input is reflected as such in the draft report.
-The full survey responses received to date are annexed to this draft report and an overview of findings is provided below. - d.
-Data on NCP cases from the NCP case database. - e.
-An invitation to Institutional Stakeholders to provide preliminary input for the stocktaking exercise.
-Their submissions are annexed in full to this draft report (see Annex B) and available on the public consultation website. - f.
-Comments by delegates at the March and May 2021 meetings of the WPRBC, and subsequent written comments by delegates.
+The survey received responses from 38 out of 50 NCPs.
+The responses were provided by NCPs solely in their capacity as experts on the MNE Guidelines, and their input is reflected as such in the draft report (see section 1.3). - d.
+Data on NCP cases from the OECD Database of Specific Instances. - e.
+Input from the Institutional Stakeholders (BIAC, TUAC and OECD Watch) throughout the stocktaking exercise (see section 1.4). - f.
+A public stakeholder consultation and an OECD committee consultation held from 15 June to 14 September 2021. - g.
+Comments by delegates at meetings of the WPRBC, and subsequent written comments by WPRBC and Investment Committee delegates.